-Our products liability attorneys have a successful track record of representing young victims and families who have been affected by defective child car seats.
+Our experienced team of Car Seat Injury Lawyers have a successful track record of representing young victims and families who have been affected by defective child car seats.
 Unfortunately child seat recalls sometimes come after a child has been injured.
 If your child has been injured, this is very likely a challenging and confusing time for you and your family.
 You need an injury lawyer who has experience standing up against negligent corporations and fighting for victims' rights.

 We gather the necessary evidence to bolster your claim and help ensure that whoever is responsible for your child's injuries is held accountable.
 We will remain in your side every step of the way.
 We work on a contingency fee basis, which means that you don't pay us any fees until we recover compensation for you.